neondatabase/website/content/docs/extensions/pg_embedding.md

     CREATE EXTENSION embedding;
     ```

-4. You should not be able to recreate your HNSW index, which will be created on disk.
+4. You should now be able to recreate your HNSW index, which will be created on disk.
 For example:

     ```sql
     CREATE INDEX ON documents USING hnsw(embedding) WITH (dims=3, m=3);